I need to be kind to myself and others. It’s always worth the effort, even in the midst of conflict and disagreement.

 It’s a sad reality that many people treat others according to how they perceive their level of status.
 As such, we have a vested interest in achieving excellence and power as this generally results in people treating us better.

 When our happiness depends on how people perceive us (and possessing what they have), we become afflicted with what Alain de Botton refers to as “status anxiety.”
-In his book Status Anxiety, de Botton outlines five major causes that lead to this social disease (lovelessness, expectation, meritocracy, snobbery, dependence) and then offers five solutions, one of which is Christianity.
+In his book Status Anxiety, de Botton outlines five major causes that lead to this social disease (lovelessness, expectation, meritocracy, snobbery, dependence) and then offers five solutions (philosophy, art, politics, religion, bohemianism).

 “So it is that belonging is the place where we grow to maturity and discover what it means to be human and to act in a human way,” writes Jean Vanier in Becoming Human.
 “It is the place we need in order to live and to act in society in justice, in truth, without seeking power, privileges and honours for our own self-glory.
 It is the place where we learn to be humble but also audacious and to take initiatives in working with others.”